There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

-Let’s take a closer look at what makes the SparkPeople diet program one of the most evidence-based, effective weight loss diets available for free — for anyone who wants to try it.
+Let’s take a closer look at what makes the SparkPeople weight loss program one of the most evidence-based, effective weight loss diets (like the military diet) available for free — for anyone who wants to try it.

 SparkPeople Diet Review

-Certified personal trainers also design workouts for the fitness component of the diet program, to ensure that members can engage in safe exercises that actually help them reach their weight loss goals over time.
+Certified personal trainers also design workouts for the SparkPeople workouts, the fitness component of the diet program, to ensure that members can engage in safe exercises that actually help them reach their weight loss goals over time.

 SparkPeople Diet Plan Basics and Rules